omnect/omnect-device-service/README.md

 }
 ```

-In all other cases there will be an error status and a meaningful message in the payload:
+In all other cases there will be an error status:
 ```
 {
   "status": 401,
-  "payload": {"error message"}
+  "payload": {}
 }
 ```